bkoprucu/jekyll4test/_posts/2025-01-05-Microservices-Challenges-1.md

 For a monolithic design to be beneficial and not to bring additional costs when splitting off microservices from it, it should be implemented with a clean design, in a cohesive and modular way.
 Otherwise, teams may have to rewrite the services from scratch.

-To retain the focus of the article, we'll skip other scenarios.

 ### 2. Shared libraries becoming a coupling point

-In the early, monolithic stages of system, sharing reusable code by introducing a library can improve productivity and consistency.
+In the early, monolithic stages of system, sharing reusable code by introducing a library is a common practice, improving productivity and consistency.

-When applied to a microservices architecture, these libraries tend to become a common coupling points between services, compromising team autonomy.
+When applied to a microservices architecture, these libraries may become a common coupling points between services, compromising team autonomy.

 {%- include image.html url="/assets/images/posts/2025-01-05-Microservices-Challenges-1/kelly-ziesenis-carter-unsplash-cropped.webp" description="Your library without a clear owner may become a problem" title="Photo by Kelly Ziesenis Carter" -%}

 > Clear ownership of services is crucial when establishing microservices.

-Over time, with multiple teams making changes, ownership of libraries may become ambiguous.
-To avoid disrupting other teams work, developers may choose not to modify existing code, only add new ones, which leads to a bloated codebase.
+Over time, with multiple teams making changes, ownership of these libraries may become ambiguous.
+Since changing or removing existing code from them can disrupt other teams' work, only new code gets added, leading to a bloated codebase.

 On top of that, transient dependencies of libraries may lead to dependency conflicts, getting in the way of upgrades and adoption of different technologies.
-Constantly adding new code, but never removing it accumulates old dependencies, which grows the issue further.
+Old code causes accumulation of old dependencies, feeding the issue.

-This can also complicate working with external providers; should they depend on the library, or should the library adapt to their API changes over time?
+These libraries can also complicate working with external providers; should they depend on the library, or should the library adapt to their API changes over time?

 All these issues undermine [the main benefit of using microservices](#the-main-reason-to-use-microservices "Enabling multiple teams to develop, test, and deploy independently").